lsp-plugins/lsp-dsp-lib/README.md

     // For faster computing we can tune CPU by updating thread context.
     // This will enable Flush-to-Zero and Denormals-are-Zero flags on
-    // CPUs that support them
+    // CPUs that support them.
+This is thread-local change and should
-    context_t ctx;
+    // be called in each individual processing thread context_t ctx;
     lsp_dsp_start(&ctx);

-    // Here we call some dsp functions, for example dsp::fill_zero float v[0x1000];
+    // Here we call some dsp functions, for example lsp_dsp_fill_zero float v[0x1000];
     lsp_dsp_fill_zero(v, sizeof(v)/sizeof(float));

-    // At the end, we need to restore the context lsp_dsp_finish(&ctx);
+    // At the end, we need to restore the context and reset CPU settings to defaults lsp_dsp_finish(&ctx);

     return 0;